 Worthy recognizes the importance of impartial reporting and objectivity in evaluating precious stones and offers a complimentary GIA diamond grading report to each customer.

-A GIA Diamond Grading Report is an assessment of the 4Cs of your diamond – all the technical details you would want to know about your stone. the GIA provides different kinds of reports.
+A GIA Diamond Grading Report is an assessment of the 4Cs of your diamond – all the technical details you would want to know about your stone.
+The GIA provides different kinds of reports.
 These are full Diamond Grading Reports, Diamond Dossiers, and eReports, which are online only.
 Some of the information in a GIA report includes the following:

 If you look at the left-hand of your full GIA diamond report, you’ll see the report number – a unique number pegged to your diamond.
 If you go to gia.edu, you can click “report check” on the top menu bar and type in your report number – this will pull up all the information in your report.